Geraldcdx/IVLEDownloader/docs/Userguide.md

 ## 4. FAQ

 ### 1.Introduction
-The IVLE Downloader is the application that automatically downloads study material/announcements/exam details from the IVLE management system in National University of Singapore(NUS).
+The Offline IVLE is the application that automatically downloads study material/announcements/exam details from the IVLE management system in National University of Singapore(NUS).
 This automation will remove the process of manually downloading files and hence saves a lot of time for you!
 Furthermore, you will be able to enjoy the addition features added into the application.

-## 2. Download(This deployment is large because we have not cleaned up extra libraries yet)
+## 2. Download
-#### Download the IVLE Downloader https://github.com/Geraldcdx/IVLEDownloader/releases and download the deployment.zip(this may take about 20-30minutes):
+#### Download the Offline IVLE https://github.com/Geraldcdx/IVLEDownloader/releases and download the deployment.zip(this should take 5 mins):
 <p align="center"><img src="https://github.com/Geraldcdx/IVLEDownloader/blob/master/docs/pics/deployment3.png"width="800"></p>

 ## For Windows: